makersacademy/rps-challenge/README.md

 Hints on functionality

-- the marketeer should be able to enter their name before the game
+- The marketeer should be able to enter their name before the game
-- the marketeer will be presented the choices (rock, paper and scissors)
+- The marketeer will be presented the choices (rock, paper and scissors)
-- the marketeer can choose one option
+- The marketeer can choose one option
-- the game will choose a random option
+- The game will choose a random option
-- a winner will be declared
+- A winner will be declared

 ## Basic Rules
 -----